 Still have questions?
 You’re not alone.
 Here are answers to some of the most frequently asked questions by pet owners when shopping for the best couch for dogs.

 Q. Should you let dogs on the couch?

 Dogs with couch privileges tend to view themselves as equal to the humans in the house.
 In some cases, this can lead to disobedience and territorial behavior.
-That said, many owners have noted no real issues, aside from having to vacuum up pet hair and clean the occasional drool stain.
-The cuddling privileges are often worth the risks.
+That said, many owners have noted no real issues, aside from having to vacuum up animal hair and clean the occasional drool stain.
+For many, the cuddling sessions are often worth the risks.

 Q. What is the best material for a couch if you have a dog?

 Leather wins the popular vote among most dog owners for its toughness, durability, and ease of cleaning.
 For more affordable alternatives, consider canvas, denim, microfiber, and acrylic blends.